myhrmans/toersten-discord-bot/README.md

 - Automatically set user privileges according to their course attendance on Blackboard
 - Create Youtube-playlist with Nolle-listan
 - Add avatar image to Toersten
-- Add bugg report with notification to admins
+- Add bug report with notification to admins

 ## Commands
 | Command | Description |